GNA Grassroots Report Guidelines

 In the body of the email, please include:

-Statement of originality.
+- Statement of originality.
 Integrity, credibility, and originality are critical to our editorial standards.
-You must state that your submitted work is original, not plagiarized, has not been previously published, and is not AI-generated.
-We also that ask you disclose whether and how you’ve used any AI tools in the making of your grassroots report submission.
+You must declare that your submitted work is original, not a result of plagiarism, has not been previously published, and is not AI-generated.
+We also ask that you disclose whether and how you've used any AI tools in the making of your grassroots report.

 We look forward to learning, sharing, networking, and collaborating with you to create positive impact for people and the planet through our public education and multi-stakeholder advocacy efforts.